 The Hilde Performance Center is a 45-foot tall open-air facility and home of Music in Plymouth, a yearly event that brings the famed Minnesota Orchestra to its raised stage.
 It also serves as the venue for other summer concerts and performing arts events.
 In addition to the Arts Center, you can view art exhibits at the Plymouth Creek Center.
-They also sponsor Primavera, a Springtime Celebration of the Arts, which include a juried art show with musical, literary and dramatic entertainment.
-They also provide partial funding to the Concert Band Series and the Plymouth Reads programs.
+They also sponsor Primavera, a Springtime Celebration of the Arts, including a juried art show with musical, literary, and dramatic entertainment.
+They also provide partial funding to the Concert Band Series, and the Plymouth Reads programs.

 Nearby Wayzata boasts excellent local shopping with a thriving retail center featuring dozens of high-quality retail shops featuring fashions, art, and antiques.
 Shop till you drop at Ridgedale Shopping Center in adjacent Minnetonka.
-And if all that shopping made you hungry there is no shortage of great food in the area.
+And if all that shopping made you hungry, there is no shortage of great food in the area.
 If your preference is casual family dining or an elegant and romantic dinner for 2, you will find an eclectic assortment of restaurants in and around Plymouth.
 For that special lunch or dinner, score a table overlooking the sparkling waters of Grays or Wayzata Bay and watch the sailboats or the Steamship Minnehaha as it cruises on Lake Minnetonka.

 The student population is serviced by the four highly regarded public school systems of Wayzata, Robbinsdale, Osseo, and Hopkins, with most students attending Wayzata schools (64%).
 There are also five private school options available in the community.
 A vibrant community with much to offer for those who call it home!
 Among Minnesota cities and towns, Plymouth stands out!